Marc C. Gravino

 Mr. Gravino is an active participant in community affairs, having served on a variety of not-for-profit organizations over the years, including serving as a founding board member of the Northern Illinois Botanical Society, Inc. Currently, Mr. Gravino serves on the advisory board of Leading Lawyers Network.
 In addition, he serves on the editorial board of The Lawyer, a monthly publication of the Winnebago County Bar Association.

 Mr. Gravino is a member of the trial bar of the Federal District Court, Northern District of Illinois, and is admitted to practice in the Federal District Court, Western and Eastern Districts of Wisconsin.
 In addition, he is admitted to practice before the United States Court of Appeals, Seventh Circuit, as well as the state courts in Illinois and Wisconsin.
+He has been selected by his peers for inclusion in the Leading Lawyers Network, representing the top five percent of all attorneys in the State of Illinois, and has received an AV rating* from Martindale-Hubbell®, its highest rating for attorneys.

 Let the Builder Beware: Are your architectural plans safe?